Joe-Costa/Qumulo-Lock-Manager/README.md

 # Qumulo-Lock-Manager

-This script provides a `tkinter` based GUI to list and close SMB locks on a Qumulo cluster via the Qumulo REST API.
+This script provides a Python based GUI to list and close SMB locks on a Qumulo cluster via the Qumulo REST API.

 ## Why close file handles and what happens on the client when a file handle is closed?